 My beloved grandmother, who helped raise me and spoiled me growing up, passed away a month before Christmas.
 I suffered a massive stroke three days before the 4th of July and a few weeks before my 44th birthday.
 My grandfather passed away on Mother’s Day.
 The love of my life called off our impending marriage a year after getting engaged at Christmas.

-For years, Christmas and the holidays are reminders of loss and pain for me at times.
-The hurt of losing my father only four months ago has released a pain inside me that is hard to express.
+For years, Christmas and the holidays have been reminders of loss and pain for me at times.
+The hurt of losing my father only four months ago has released an ache inside me that is hard to express.

-The pain of losing close friendships, beloved girlfriends, and those dearest to my family was sometimes overwhelming.
-It never took much prompting to release heartfelt tears during the holidays.
-Whether it was a stirring movie, a poignant song, or an unexpected kind word from someone.
-Pretty much every Christmas since I was engaged at 20 years old, I longed for someone to share Christmas with.
-This year, forced to shelter in place in the midst of a global pandemic, has definitely challenged my sanity at times.
+The pain of losing close friendships, beloved girlfriends, and those dear to my family was sometimes overwhelming.
+It never took much prompting to release heartfelt tears during the holidays, whether it was a stirring movie, a poignant song, or an unexpected kind word from someone.
+Pretty much every Christmas since my engagement at 20 years old, I long for someone to share Christmas.
+This past year and a half, sheltering in place during a global pandemic have challenged my sanity at times.

 For I know the plans I have for you declares the Lord.
 They are plans for good and not for disaster, plans to give you a future and a hope.